Lisbon vs. Porto: Where To Live in Portugal

 Where To Live in Portugal: Lisbon or Porto

-Lisbon is the capital city of Portugal and located in the south.
-It’s home to a rich culture, museums, parks, shopping alternatives, and a busy nightlife.
+Lisbon is the capital city of Portugal and is located in the south.
+It has a rich culture, museums, parks, shopping alternatives, and a busy nightlife.
 It’s one of the most visited capitals in Europe.
-If you’re coming from a big city and looking for crowds, choose Lisbon.
-If you’re in Lisbon during summer, be ready for massive crowds though!
+If you’re coming from a big city and used to crowds, Lisbon may be the right choice for you.

 Porto is a popular city, too.
-It also offers leisure options, such as museums, cafes, restaurants, and many more activities.
+It’s home to numerous museums, cafes, restaurants, and many more activities.
 It’s smaller than Lisbon though.
-But it’s less crowded and less noisy.
+Well, for those of you that prioritize some peace of mind and quietness, Porto may be your city.

 Cost of Living in Lisbon and Porto

-Lisbon and Porto are the largest and the most famous cities in Portugal.
-This popularity increases the cost of living in both cities compared to the rest of the country.
+Lisbon and Porto are the largest and most famous cities in Portugal.
+This popularity increases the cost of living in both towns compared to the rest of the country.
 However, Lisbon is known to be more expensive than Porto.

-The below chart will give you an idea about the expenses in both cities.
-The figures are taken from Numbeo and belong to June 2021.
+The below chart will give you an idea of the expenses in both cities.
+The figures are taken from Numbeo (2023).

 McMeal at McDonalds